darkkphoenyx/Hangman-Game/README.md

 - The game takes inputs despite of just being in the loading screen.
 - Sometimes, the game auto crashes.
 - It skips certain Entered letters while compairing it to the database(i.e. Words in the DB).
 - The game doesn't have a proper menu and the Read Instructions of how to play this game is not prepared yet.

   Despite of all these issues, you will definately enjoy this game.
-I will be updating this game over the time.

 ## Get Involved